Megakuul/orbstrike/deployment/debug/README.md

 # Debug Setup

-To debug the application, you can setup a single-node cluster on your local machine.
+To debug the application, you can setup a three-node cluster on your local machine.

 For the setup I use a ubuntu machine, when using other distributions or Windows the setup is really simular, the steps for redis installation may vary.